mysql/mysql-utilities/docs/man/mysqlmetagrep.rst

 Note that since the **REGEXP** operator does a substring searching, it is necessary to anchor the expression to the beginning of the string if you want to match the beginning of the string.

+You also have the choice to view the output in one of the following formats using the :option:`--format` option.

+**GRID**
+  Displays output formatted like that of the mysql monitor in a grid or table layout.
+This is the default.

+**CSV**
+  Displays the output in a comma-separated list.

+**TAB**
+  Displays the output in a tab-separated list.

+**VERTICAL**
+  Displays the output in a single column similar to the ``\G`` option for the mysql monitor commands.

 Options
 -------